 Students in master's-level school counseling programs develop skills in consultation, collaboration, advocacy and leadership.
 This program requires a bachelor's degree with an emphasis in psychology, behavioral sciences or education, transcripts, personal letter from applicant, letters of recommendation, possibly GRE or Miller Analogy Test, GPA of 3.0 or better.
 Additional requirements include an internship, practicum in a school setting.

-Studies in mental illness, individual and group counseling, psychology and human development for grades K-12 are complemented with study in:
+Studies in psychology, psychopathology, individual and group counseling, and human development are complemented by study of the following:

 - Child and adolescent therapy

 - Inclusive education

 - Counseling theories and techniques

 School counselors are usually employed by elementary, middle and secondary schools, as well as by colleges and universities.
 According to the U.S. Bureau of Labor and Statistics (www.bls.gov), employment of school and career counselors is expected to increase by 8% for the years 2018 through 2028.
 The BLS reported in 2019 that school, educational, guidance and vocational counselors earned a mean annual salary of $61,000.

 State certification often requires a passing grade in the PRAXIS I test in reading, writing and mathematics, as well as the PRAXIS II test in school counseling.
 However, it should be noted that every state has different licensing and/or certification requirements.